 Self-Employed Retirement Contributions

-This is another tactic you can use to reduce your taxable income.
-It won’t reduce your income for the self-employment tax calculation but it does reduce it for federal income tax purposes.
+Self-employed retirement contributions are another tactic you can use to reduce your taxable income.
+While it won’t reduce your income for the self-employment tax calculation, it does reduce it for federal income tax purposes.

-Contributions made to a retirement plan are generally tax-deductible.
-The most basic plan is the traditional IRA, which enables you to contribute and deduct up to $5,500 ($6,500 if you’re 50 and over) in 2018 for an IRA.
+Contributions made to a retirement plan may be tax-deductible.
+The most basic plan is the traditional IRA, which enables you to contribute and deduct up to $6,000 ($7,000 if you’re 50 and over) in 2019 for an IRA.

-But that’s only the beginning.
-There is another retirement plan you can use that may permit a much larger tax deduction.
-A SEP IRA, which allows you to contribute the lesser of 25% of your net income or up to $55,000 for 2018.
+But that’s only the beginning — there is another retirement plan you can use that may permit a much larger tax deduction.
+A SEP IRA allows you to contribute the lesser of 25% of your net income or up to $56,000 for 2019.

-If you have questions, you can connect live via one-way video to a TurboTax Live Self-Employed CPA or Enrolled Agent with an average of 15 years experience to get your tax questions answered.
-A TurboTax Live Self-Employed CPA or Enrolled Agent can also review, sign, and file your taxes from the comfort of your home.
+If you have any questions, you can connect live via one-way video to a TurboTax Live Self-Employed CPA or Enrolled Agent with an average of 15 years experience to get your tax questions answered.
+TurboTax Live Self-Employed CPAs and Enrolled Agents can also review, sign and file your taxes from the comfort of your home!